MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 ---
 title: Use annotations with Dynamics 365 Guides
 author: davepinch
-description: Learn how to add annotations to a Dynamics 365 Guides HoloLens user's screen ms.author: davepinch ms.date: 04/08/2024 ms.topic: how-to
+description: Learn how to add annotations to a Dynamics 365 Guides HoloLens user's screen. ms.author: davepinch ms.date: 04/08/2024 ms.topic: how-to